CodeoOy/Hula/README.md

 6. From the root, setup diesel: `diesel migrations run` and then `diesel setup`
 7. From the root, run `cargo run`
 8. App SHOULD be up at 127.0.0.1:8086.
-9. Navigate to 127.0.0.1:8086/app/login to see some functionality.
-Not everything works, this is very much a WIP at this state.
+9. Not everything works, this is very much a WIP at this state.